go-vikunja/vikunja/docs/content/doc/setup/install-backend.md

 ### Setting user and group id of the user running vikunja

-You can set the user and group id of the user running vikunja with the `PUID` and `PGID` evironment variables.
+You can set the user and group id of the user running vikunja with the `PUID` and `PGID` environment variables.
 This follows the pattern used by [the linuxserver.io](https://docs.linuxserver.io/general/understanding-puid-and-pgid) docker images.

 This is useful to solve general permission problems when host-mounting volumes such as the volume used for task attachments.